DaveMielke/NBP/b2g/doc/QuickStart/main.rst

 We provide customer support for questions that may arise.
 It may be reached by phone at |customer support phone number|.

+You can reread this guide right on the |product name| itself.
+Type Chord-q for a text copy that's in the |product name|, or type Chord-q together with dots 7 and 8 for an HTML copy that's on the web.